Aniruddha335577/projectManagement-using-django/README.md

-Sure, here's a README file tailored for someone setting up the project on a Windows 10 machine using the VS Code terminal:

----

 # Team Collaboration API

-This project is a Team Collaboration API built with Django and Django REST Framework.
+This is a project management tool API built with Django and Django REST Framework.
 It allows users to manage projects, tasks, and comments with role-based access control.

 ## Table of Contents